zcemaxx/Cement-embodied-carbon-calculator/README.md

 ```
 Q = m × c × ΔT
 ```
 Where:
 - `m` = mass of raw meal (kg)
 - `c` = 0.84 kJ/kg·°C (specific heat capacity of cement raw meal, fixed constant)
 - `ΔT` = kiln temperature − ambient temperature (°C)

+The default heat required is 3,000 MJ per tonne of clinker, within the 3.0–3.4 GJ/t range typical of modern dry-process kilns with preheater and precalciner.

 The fuel consumed and CO₂ produced from the heat generated:
 ```